chaturay/serverless-artillery/README.md

   * test target/URL/endpoint/service,
   * load progression,
   * and the scenarios that are important for your service to test.
-* When you run `slsart deploy`, serverless-artillery would deploy a **load generating Lambda function called `serverless-artillery-<optional-unique-string-><stage default:dev>-loadGenerator`** on your AWS account along with other assets.
+* When you run `slsart deploy`, serverless-artillery would deploy a **load generating Lambda function**, on your AWS account along with other assets.
 * Running the tests
   * **Performance test:** When you run `slsart invoke`, serverless-artillery would invoke the function.
     * It would generate the number of requests as specified in `script.yml` to specified test target in order to run the specified scenarios.